burnedsyn/KaerdonXperiment_CrowdFunding_tutorial/Readme.md

     }

 ```

- we add the getCampaigns and getDonators functions to the contract into the MyCrowdfunding.sol file below the createCampaign function:
+ we add the getCampaigns and getDonators functions to the contract.<br>
+ Into the MyCrowdfunding.sol file below the createCampaign function:

 ```javascript